PodewitzLab/PyConSolv/README.md

 Publication:

-PyConSolv: A Python Package for Conformer Generation of (Metal-Containing) Systems in Explicit Solvent
+[PyConSolv: A Python Package for Conformer Generation of (Metal-Containing) Systems in Explicit Solvent
 R. A. Talmazan and M. Podewitz
-Journal of Chemical Information and Modeling Article ASAP
+Journal of Chemical Information and Modeling 2023, 63, 17, 5400–5407
-DOI: 10.1021/acs.jcim.3c00798
+DOI: 10.1021/acs.jcim.3c00798](https://pubs.acs.org/doi/full/10.1021/acs.jcim.3c00798)

 ## Features
 Utilizes freely available software, with high performance

-18 predefined solvents and 6 counterions, with the ability to use any solvent or counterion
+18 predefined solvents and 6 counterions (along with 40+ single atom ions), with the ability to use any solvent or counterion

 Automated molecule splitting for transition metal parametrization